Coronavirus - resources for business

 The Government's own page on business support related to coronavirus can be found here.

 For up-to-date and detailed Government guidance on how businesses can operate safely, click here.

 You can find a list of Copeland Council FAQs here.

 You can find out how to claim from the Goverment for wage costs here.

-You can find help and guidance from the following organisations, who will updates their sites regularly with Covid-19 related information.
+You can find guidance from the following organisations, who should be updating their sites with Covid-19 related information.

-Tourism businesses can keep updated on Covid-19 related issues here.
-They can also contact our Tourism Officer, Katie Read, at firstname.lastname@example.org for one-to-one advice on cancellation policies and rights, changes to business rates etc. If you haven't already, please sign up to Katie's Covid-19 Tourism Business emails, by emailing firstname.lastname@example.org.
+Tourism businesses can also contact our Tourism Officer, Katie Read, at email@example.com for one-to-one advice on cancellation policies and rights, changes to business rates etc. If you haven't already, please sign up to Katie's Covid-19 Tourism Business emails, by emailing firstname.lastname@example.org.